electric-eloquence/fepper/README.md

 siblings.
 The pathing of nested folders would be retained in the filenames, so the organizational benefits of nesting folders would be retained.

+Appending a hyphen (`-`) to the "articles" directory is just a suggestion.
+While the Static Site Generator flattens nested source directories, the additional hyphen suggests that "articles" categorizes the more specific parts that follow.

 Additional files can be put in `source/_static` so long as they do not get overwritten by the Static Site Generator.

 ### <a id="the-backend"></a>The Backend